 But Turkey’s loses that leverage when its EU bid is off the table, as it should be when a country is gunning people down and brutally suppressing the media.
 Meanwhile, the US needs to link military cooperation with Turkey’s compliance with international human rights standards.
 Press freedom should be high on the list.
 If the crisis continues to escalate, economic sanctions and travel bans to the US for high officials should be considered.

 At the moment, Turkey is not acting like a democratic ally that has lost its way.
 It’s acting like a threat to regional and global stability.
 Changing that will require the country’s leadership to create a more inclusive and tolerant society that can be a beacon for the region.
-But so long Turkey continues its relentless press freedom crackdown, that potential will never be realized.Joel Simon is a CJR columnist and the executive director of the Committee to Protect Journalists.
-His second book, The New Censorship: Inside the Global Battle for Media Freedom, was published by Columbia University Press in November 2014.
+But so long Turkey continues its relentless press freedom crackdown, that potential will never be realized.Joel Simon is the founding director of the Journalism Protection Initiative at the Craig Newmark Graduate School of Journalism.